 In Bend, you can even fish in town!
 Several local parks in the city offer fishing, including youth fishing for anglers ages seventeen and under at Shevlin Park and all-ages fishing at Pine Nursery Park.
 Shevlin Park is great for rainbow trout, while Pine Nursery Park has bluegills and bass, in addition to rainbow trout.
 The only downside of fishing at these parks?
-Anglers who fish here are limited to two fish per day, with a minimum length of eight inches.
+Anglers who fish here have a limit of two fish per day, with a minimum length of eight inches.

 Bend Vacation Rentals – Where All Great Stories Begin

 Contact our office for additional details on fishing Bend Oregon and other neat sports, activities, and attractions that Bend has in-store for you when you reserve your stay in one of our charming vacation rental properties today!